democracyworks/s3-ftp/README.md

 `docker build -t s3-ftp .`

 This image contains no configuration and cannot be run.
-You need to build another image that uses `s3-ftp` as it's base image, creates the homedirectory you specified in your `users.properties`, exposes your active and passive ports and has in its build context a `resource` directory containing your `config.edn` and `user.properties` files.
+You need to build another image that uses `s3-ftp` as it's base image, creates the homedirectory you specified in your `users.properties`, exposes your active and passive ports and has in its build context a `resources` directory containing your `config.edn` and `user.properties` files.

 `docker build -t my-s3-ftp path/to/other/dockerfile`